Mohamed-Ismail-Dev/Caption-Craft/README.md

 The application leverages a model trained on the Flickr8k dataset, combining Convolutional Neural Networks (CNNs) for image feature extraction with Recurrent Neural Networks (RNNs) for generating coherent and meaningful text descriptions.

-Caption Craft is ideal for various applications, from enhancing personal photo collections to exploring AI-driven image captioning for research or development purposes.
-It offers a robust solution for adding insightful text to a diverse range of images.

 ## Features ✨

 - **Image Upload**: Users can upload images through a user-friendly web interface.